pingforhelp/BCA/Docs/Computer Sci/C.md

 Types of software: Software is a collection of programs and data that tells a computer what to do.
 It is broadly divided into two main categories:
 1. System Software: This software acts as an intermediary between the computer hardware and the user's applications.
 Its main purpose is to manage the computer's resources.
 Examples:
    - Operating Systems (OS): Windows, MacOS, Linux, Android.
-They manage all other software and hardware on the computer.
+They manage all. other software and hardware on the computer.
    - Device Drivers: Software that allows the OS to communicate with hardware devices like printers, keyboards, and webcams.